UCL-MSC-RAI-COMP0240/UCL-MSC-RAI-COMP0240.github.io/docs/1c_intro_ros2.md

 ```

 ### Environment Configuration - Source ROS2 Automatically
-ROS 2 relies on environment setup.
+ROS2 relies on environment setup.
 If this step is incorrect, ROS commands will not function.
 To do this, it is recommended that you add the startup script to your `~/.bashrc` script

 - Open .bashrc and edit the file
 ```bash